top of page

 Workers’ Compensation Audit Training

 Workers’ Compensation Auditors take their work very seriously.
 It is very hard for agents and brokers to counter their arguments without solid facts.
 The reason why they are so good at their jobs is because of the audit training that they have.
-They are well versed in the technical aspects of the basic compensation coverages and premium auditing techniques.
+They are well-versed in the technical aspects of basic compensation coverages and premium auditing techniques.

 Workers’ Compensation Audit Checklist